ZinnNotZen/A-B-Testing-With-Ecommerece-Data/README.md

 The Zillow parallel: This mirrors the behavior of serious home buyers who repeatedly revisit saved listings, check price history, and compare neighborhoods before making an inquiry — as opposed to casual browsers who scroll once and leave.
 The implication for re-engagement campaigns is that the goal should be nurturing high-intent users over time, not pushing for immediate conversion.

 ## Limitations
-Observational data & reverse causality: This is the most important caveat.
+**Observational data & reverse causality**: This is the most important caveat.
 The magnitude of the lift (607%) likely reflects selection bias rather than a causal effect of brand familiarity.
 Returning visitors are probably higher-intent shoppers by nature — they came back because they intended to buy, not necessarily because they became more familiar with the brand.
 A true causal test would require randomized assignment, such as experimentally varying brand reminder touchpoints or re-engagement emails.
-Overpowered dataset: With over 10 million user-brand pairs, even a trivially small difference would register as statistically significant.
+**Overpowered dataset**: With over 10 million user-brand pairs, even a trivially small difference would register as statistically significant.
 Throughout this analysis, effect size and confidence intervals were prioritized alongside p-values to distinguish statistical significance from practical significance.
-Sessions metric is partially confounded: The treatment group has more sessions by definition (that is how they were classified as returning visitors), so the secondary metric should be interpreted cautiously.
+**Sessions metric is partially confounded**: The treatment group has more sessions by definition (that is how they were classified as returning visitors), so the secondary metric should be interpreted cautiously.

 ## How to Run
-Dependencies:
+**Dependencies**:
-pip install pandas numpy scipy statsmodels matplotlib seaborn File path: Update line 47 in the script to point to your local copy of the CSV: df = pd.read_csv("your/path/to/2019-Oct.csv")
+pip install pandas numpy scipy statsmodels matplotlib seaborn File path: Update the cell with your actual file path: df = pd.read_csv("your/path/to/2019-Oct.csv")
 If you have both the October and November files, you can load both: df = pd.concat([pd.read_csv("2019-Oct.csv"), pd.read_csv("2019-Nov.csv")])